de-DEen-US

 Computer and User Profile Migration

-CopyRight2's Computer and Profile Migration feature assists in user profile migration on remote computers.
+CopyRight2's Computer and Profile Migration feature assists in migrating Windows® user profiles on remote computers.
 This includes keeping application settings, existing data, shortcuts and personal preferences intact.

 It enables seamless migration of domain computer objects to target domains within the same or a different Active Directory forest, automatically updating client computers' domain membership—a practical solution for Windows® profile migrations.

-Our migration tool has a simple interface.
+Our solution has a simple interface.
 It makes it easy to track and control the profile migration process in real-time.
 Its security-focused implementation leverages Windows® native security features to protect data integrity and avoid delegating sensitive security contexts to endpoints.

 Preserve User Settings